 - Office 365 ProPlus: Desktop versions of Microsoft Office provided at no cost to current WMU students, faculty and staff for personal use.

 - Computer labs: The main computer labs on campus are located in the Bernhard Center and the University Computing Center.
 Additional labs are operated by academic colleges and departments and often have specialized software for specific disciplines.
 A Bronco ID card is required to use all computing facilities.
+See current usage (only available from on-campus or via VPN).

 - Printing: Printing is available in all computer labs on campus.